don/BluetoothSerial/README.md

 This plugin is developed with Cordova 3.4 using iOS 7.x on an iPhone 5s connecting to a [RedBearLab BLEMini](http://redbearlab.com/blemini).

 Ensure that you have update the BLE Mini firmware to at least [Biscuit-UART_20130313.bin](https://github.com/RedBearLab/Biscuit/tree/master/release).

+### Supporting other BLE hardware

+For Bluetooth Low Energy this plugin supports the RedBear Labs hardware by default, but can support any Bluetooth Low Energy hardware with a "serial like" serivce.
+This means a Transmit characteristic that is writable and a Receive charateristic that support notification.

+Edit [BLEdefines.h](src/ios/BLEDefines.h) and adjust the UUIDs for your serivce.
+Future versions of this plugin should be more configurable from JavaScript.

 ## Props

 ### Android